KidPudel/flutter-starter-kit/ui/must_widgets.md

 - `Navigator`
 - `ButtonSheet` - SHEET !!! also you can use `showButtonSheet()` and `showModalButtonSheet()`
 - `Image`, `AssetImage`
-  - `fit` - to scale, like fit height, or fill
+  - `fit` - to scale, like fit height, or fill (it can be used instead of FittedBox and LayoutBilder)
   - `height`, `width`
 - `CachedNetworkImage`
 - `Color`/`Colors`